ccatanaoan/HomeTempHumidityMonitor/README.md

-# Cloyd Smart Home Monitor
+# Cloyd Smart Home Monitor System
 I wrote and developed these ESP8266 programs and Android mobile application client for our home automation.
-The mobile application can remotely control and monitor the sensors via cloud MQTT.
+The mobile application can remotely control and monitor the live stream camera and sensors via cloud MQTT.

-I used one ESP8266 microcontroller for Arduino camera video stream as it is process-intensive.
+I used one ESP8266 microcontroller for the Arduino camera video streaming as it is process-intensive.
 And another one to power and read the DHT22 and MQ-7 sensors.
-The Android app and the two microcontrollers subscribe and publish payload (MQTT) to communicate and sync up with each other.
+The Android app and the two microcontrollers subscribe to their own topic and publish payloads (MQTT) to communicate and sync up with each other.

 > This project has started as a simple home weather station but turned in to a full-blown home smart monitoring system. :+1: